advanced-rest-client/raml-request-parameters-editor/README.md

 An element responsible for displaying a form of query / uri parameters.
 It produces a request URL by altering the one provided in the `url` property.
 The `url` property has to be a APIs base URL and the endpoint's relative URL.
-In short absoluteUrl.
+In short absoluteUri.

 The element is a form element and it will validate if all parameters that are marked as required are filled.
 You can call the `validate()` function manually to check form validity.